h2r/ein/README.md

 You should think of refreshCache.sh as a real world example of invoking train_classifier.
 The script trainWithCache.sh shows an advanced technique and you can certainly get away with never using it.

 ## Thanks :metal:
 Thanks for reading. :japanese_goblin:

+## TODO XXX
+### General
+Reconsider window layouts and how to manage controls

+Factor bounding box drawing

+### Object Detection Suite
+Use blue screen during training

+Add slider for blinder width

+Augment image with blinders so you don't lose real-estate

+Blinders on all four sides instead of just two

+Try including color information in the BoW model

+Try SVM instead of kNN

+Add a sign during training that says "this object is on its side or upside down" so that generic pose models are more complete

+Scripts or code should switch video channels automagically based on chirality

+Consider adding McAllester's HOG feature

+Investigate offloading feature computation to the GPU or multithread on the CPU

+Add a global feature map that refreshes each keypoint only when it is needed and with a certain probability so that frames are faster but new information trickles in at about the same rate

+Consider run-time background shunting

+### Pilot Baxter Suite
+Listen to recognized object arrays instead of dedicated pilot target channel

+PID controls should be from within the end effector reference frame rather than the global frame

+Add object class awareness and per-object grasp offset

+Add orientation awareness and servoing

+Add scale servoing and grasp depth inference instead of relying on the range sensor

+Add intelligent depth-to-table scan

+Add wait-until-destination-reached no-op instruction

+Add a facility for extending PDA instruction set